 ~ David C. Baker

-I base my feeble-by-Bakerian-standards list on 15 years of experience in technology, marketing, and fundraising consulting to the nonprofit/NGO sector.
-It skews towards US-based 501c3 organizations, which by no means represents the entire sector.
+I base my feeble-by-Bakerian-standards list on about 10 years of experience in technology, marketing, and fundraising consulting to the nonprofit/NGO sector.
+It skews towards US-based 501c3 organizations, which by no means represents the entire sector – I also worked for associations, healthcare orgs, political groups, and higher ed.

 (I also wrote another “20” for B2B firms, partly based on my experiences owning and growing a marketing technology agency that served nonprofits.)